Sid200/blog/_posts/2019-10-23-infinity-and-the-ruckus-caused-by-it.md

  > Something that is really large, something that is "something that can't be defined" or basically undefined and yeah it is really not defined.

-Instead of directly going into mathematical proofs or total into-the-notation talks, let us frame this thing bit by bit.
-I don't really know where to start.
+Instead of straightaway getting into mathematical proofs or total into-the-notation talks, I will try to deal with it in different aspects.
+I don't know where to start.
 Infinity or $$\infty$$ (got mathjax :grin:) is used in a lot of places - starting from calculus (I have talks scheduled on that) to well, almost everything (yeah).

 If it isn't a number, what is it?
 Here's what **I** would define it in a *naive* manner: